 - Medication such as opiates and some anti-depressants

 - Cancers such as multiple myeloma and testicular cancer.

 - Obesity – increased body fat can lead to higher conversion of testosterone into oestrogen.

-Lots of men today are exposed to some of these factors that lead to reduced hormone production symptoms of low testosterone.
-If you notice these factors in your life then it may be time to get a test, or talk to one of our advisors today who can help you to further identify any symptoms of low testosterone.
+We are all exposed to some of these things that lead to reduced hormone production.
+If you recognise some of these factors in your life then it may be time to get a test, or talk to one of our advisors today.

 There are several treatment options for low testosterone, these include:

 - Testosterone gels